Bujo key ideas for rapid logging

 The signifiers are extra symbols that give additional context to your entries.

-For instance, I use the exclamation mark to mark tasks or appointments that are super important and therefore need to be prioritized.
+For instance, I use the exclamation mark to mark tasks or appointments that are needs reminding and therefore need to be prioritized.

 I just add the exclamation mark to the left of my entry when rapid logging.